lyricat/go-rest/README.md

  - Don't repeat yourself.

  	The framework will grab as many as it can to set up service.
-As comparing, [gorest](http://code.google.com/p/gorest/) need to specify the "postdata" or "output" which has defined in EndPoint handler.
+No need to specify "postdata" type or "output" type which has defined in handler.

- - Can handle HTTP directly if you want.
+ - Handle HTTP directly if you want.

  	Service.Request(), Service.Header() and Service.WriteHeader(int) can handle HTTP request or response directly.
-For example, you can do some thing like that:

-		type Rest struct {
-			rest.Service
-			HttpDirect `path:"/" method:"GET"`
-		}

-		func (r Rest) HandleHttpDirect() {
-			ioutil.ReadAll(r.Request().Body)
-			// or
-			r.Request().ParseForm()
-			r.Request().PostForm
-		}
+Make sure not to special post type if you want to handle request.Body directly.

  - Handle HTTP request right.

  	Use Accept-Encoding to check compression and use Accept to check mime.
 If Accept doesn't exist, use service default mime.

+ - Work with other framework.

+ 	Package go-rest will work with GAE or net/http or any other framework working with http.Handler.

+ - Speed.

+ 	Golang is fast, framework should be fast too.
+Performance benchmark is included in perf_test.go. you can compare go-rest and raw handler(with regexp to route) performance.

  - Easy to do unit test.